Bikram731/bik_marketing/README.md

 **By days of week**: It's quite obvious that we sold more items on weekends, especially Saturday, with 20% more than average.
 Wednesday has lowest sales quantity with 30% less than average.

-**By hours of day**: Most items were ordered from 9AM-2PM, with proportion of 78% of total sales quantity.

 ### Market Basket Analysis

 - There are 15 association rules found with min_support=0.01 and min_lift=1.2.